willstott101/inthenameoffun/docs/richards/README.md

 # Spectrum Reference

-The colour-space used for masking is defined in HSL.
+The colour-space used for masking is defined in MS Paint HSL (all HSL 0-240 inclusive).

 ## Hue: Will generally match a type of signal i.e. pitch, volume